MauriceDonner/Component-Manager/README.md

 ## Running the software

-A compiled version of the software can be found in [dist](dist/).
+A compiled version of the software can be found in `releases`.
 Simply run `ComponentManager.exe` on a Windows system.

 ## The way it works